volker-kempert/left-hand-chords-zmk-keyboard/README.md

 - Based on ZMK firmware
 - Layout: 4x3 keys for the fingers; 3 keys for the thumb

+## Why

+- Inspiration by guitar players playing cords with left hand
+- Right hand is free to operate the mouse touch pat or similar
+- Both hands can rest on their "familiar" input device and input at full speed while you get feedback by spotting the changes on the display.

+## Layout Considerations

+- Each finger operates only one column
+- Each column has only rest position (middle) plus one up and one down in total 3 for minimal movements
+- A key press is either one key or simultaneously two keys at a time.
+- Index, middle and ring finger are almost autonomous controllable.
+- Pinky is quite often (except for guitar players) somehow linked to ring finger
+- Thumb

+- Combinations
+- Ctrl - letter/number/symbol
+- Alt - letter/symbol
+- Shift - letter
+- Ctrl+Shift - letter
+- GUI+ Arrow keys
+- Ctrl+Alt+Del

 ## How to build locally